Local sports store gears up to receive new Chiefs merchandise

 WICHITA, Kan.
 (KSNW) – Following the Chiefs win Sunday night against the Buffalo Bills, one local sports store is getting ready to showcase new gear for many fans across Wichita.

-“It’s first come first serve,” said Rally House Manager, Rhiannon McNulty.
-“They’re going to be printed overnight once they win and then we’ll have them available in store tomorrow.”
+“It’s first come first serve,” said Rhiannon McNulty, Rally House manager.
+“They’re going to be printed overnight once they win, and then, we’ll have them available in store tomorrow.”

 McNulty said the new AFC Championship merchandise will be available to people Monday afternoon.
 If people don’t want to wait until Monday to get their hands on Chiefs gear, she suggests ordering online once it becomes available.